ludovicianul/selenium-on-steroids/README.md

 * Utility methods to interact with text files and XML files
 * Utility methods to use XMLs over HTTP (make WebService calls for example)
 * Easily control different WebDriver instances and configuration through properties
-* Get screenshots when Selenium tests are failing
+* Automatically take screenshots when Selenium tests are failing

 In order to get the most out of Selenium on Steriods you must write your Selenium tests using the JUnit framework.